 What to do: if symptoms carry on or if your dog vomits excessively, it could be a sign of a blockage in their intestines.
 If in doubt, contact your vet.

-If you’re concerned about your dog vomiting, or about any other aspect of their welfare, have a chat with your vet.
+If you’re concerned about your dog vomiting, or about any other aspect of their welfare, pop them down to your local vet or chat to a vet online using Online Vets.
 To find your nearest recommended vet or pet clinic, use our Find a Vet page.